DonoGambler

 6. Toggle active/inactive and update destination wallet from dashboard

-1. Send USDC (or any SPL token, mainnet only) to a creator's published deposit address
+1. Send nUSD (or any SPL token, mainnet only) to a creator's published deposit address

 2. That's it — the system handles the rest